DinaSkills/PHP-wordpress/README.md

 This will clone the repository to your current directory (the my-project directory you created earlier).

-6. If you do not have curl client follow and download it from https://curl.se/download.html
+6. If you do not have curl library follow and download it from https://curl.se/download.html

 You can now start working with the project files on your local server.